Genetics and Immune Disorders

 Taking antibiotics for more than one or two months with no success

-Becoming sick from bacteria or viruses that other people fight off easily, such as yeast infections (thrush) or other fungal infections of the mouth or skin
+Having infections that other people fight off easily, such as fungal infections of the mouth or skin

 Autoimmune disease symptoms, such as aching joints, tissue destruction, and inflammation